Where is Consulting now?

 Show me the Value!

-OK, so there is a process like methodology.
-Seen one seen them all.
+OK, so there is a process diagram that looks like methodology.
+Seen one – seen them all.

-Still, the methodology is definitely a way of consistently delivering outcomes and provides a way to illustrate what needs to be done up front at a high level.
+Still, a methodology is definitely a way of consistently delivering outcomes and provides a way to illustrate what needs to be done up front at a high level.
 So what is the value?

 This and many other methodologies articulate a pattern that works in certain circumstances and require that there is an underlying capability to deliver to the methods described.
 Essentially, this means that the methodology has minimal value without the understanding, knowledge, experience and skills required to deliver.